J-1 Visa County Attorney Jobs

 Target counties with active government exchange programs

-Not every county attorney's office has worked with a J-1 designated sponsor before.
+Not every county attorney's office has worked with a J-1 visa designated sponsor before.
 Focus your search on larger municipal and county governments with established international affairs offices, which are far more likely to have the administrative capacity to serve as host organizations.

 Search Migrate Mate for J-1-aligned legal roles